dpjanes/iotdb-examples/arduino/README.md

 There's a number of simple setup steps that need to be done first.
 Also see the documentation (links below)

+## Firmata

+Firmata **must** be installed on your Arduino Uno first.
+Please use <code>IOTDBFirmata</code> included here.
+"Normal" Firmata will work except for some of the wonkier devices, e.g. chainable LED, DHT11 and other things we've compiled in extensions for

 ## Machine ID
 Run this once per computer: